 Catfish have a remarkable ability to travel long distances, which is what makes creeks and streams surprisingly good spots to do some catfishing.

-We’ve had success catfishing in creeks which are upwards of 100 miles from the nearest river which a traditional angler would call good for catfishing.
-These creeks are often only a few feet across and in places no more than 2 feet deep.
+We’ve had success catfishing in creeks, which are 100 miles from the nearest river, which a traditional angler would call good for catfishing.
+These creeks are often only a few feet across and, in places, no more than 2 feet deep.

-Catfish need their habitat to offer a few key points in order to support them year round.
+Catfish need their habitat to offer a few critical points to support them year-round.
 They need:

 - A source of food